pebasics/api-docs/README.md

 The PEB Ecosystem API is designed to be intuitive, reliable, and future-proof, enabling seamless integration and fostering innovation.
 Explore the documentation, experiment with the endpoints, and create something amazing within the PEB ecosystem!

-For further assistance or feedback, please reach out to our support team.
+For further assistance or feedback, please reach out to our <a href="mailto:support@peb.rs">support</a> team.